On the Complexity of the Bilevel Minimum Spanning Tree Problem: Fixed-parameter tractability

 The correctness of the algorithm immediately follows from the fact that the follower's response only depends on whether two vertices in~$V^f$ are connected by the leader or not, and all possible situations are enumerated.
 For the running time, note that the number and size of the enumerated partitions only depend on $|V^f| \leq 2 |E^f|$, but not on the size of the overall graph. \end{proof} The algorithm proposed in the proof of Theorem~\ref{thm:fpt:response} can actually be used for enumerating all possible follower's responses, along with one inducing leader's choice for each response.
-All leader's choices enforcing a given follower's response consist of the same number of edges because every spanning tree in the overall graph has the same number of edges.
+Unfortunately, Theorem~\ref{thm:fpt:response} does not imply that the problem of computing the \emph{best} leader's choice enforcing a given response~$\bar Y$ is fixed-parameter tractable; see the discussion below, so that we cannot derive that BMST itself is fixed-parameter tractable in the number of edges controlled by the follower.
+However, all leader's choices enforcing a given follower's response consist of the same number of edges because every spanning tree in the overall graph has the same number of edges.
 Hence, if the leader has uniform costs on the edges in~$E^\ell$, this algorithm can be used to solve BMST, leading to the following result: \begin{corollary} BMST with $c(e) = \bar c$ for all $e \in E^\ell$, for some constant $\bar c \geq 0$, is fixed-parameter tractable in the number of edges controlled by the follower. \end{corollary} However, different costs on the edges in $E^\ell$ cannot be handled easily.
 In particular, we cannot use the reduction in Lemma~\ref{lem:uniform} to make the costs uniform, since it increases the size of~$E^f$ by $\sum_{e \in E^\ell} (c(e) - 1)$.
 The result only carries over to instances where the latter sum is bounded by some function in the original number of follower's edges.
 Unfortunately, we are not able to answer the question whether Corollary~\ref{cor:fpt:uniform} also holds for arbitrary weights, but we conjecture that this is not the case.
 In fact, there is some evidence that BMST is not easy to solve even for a \emph{fixed} number of edges controlled by the follower.
 To justify this conjecture, we will establish a relation between BMST and the optimization version of VDST, the \emph{shortest vertex-disjoint Steiner trees} problem: